Hexlet/hexletguides.github.io/_posts/2022-03-22-how-to-search-en.md

 ## Language

-As practice shows, at the beginning most programmers try to search information in their own language.
-Sometimes you can find the answer this way, but more often — no. **The universal language for programmers is English**, it's used all over the world.
-The amount of information in the English-speaking segment is noticeably more than in any other.
+As practice shows, at the beginning most programmers try to search for information in their native language.
+Sometimes you can find the answer this way, but more often — no. **The universal language for programmers is English** – the whole world speaks it.
+The amount of information in the English-speaking segment is noticeably higher than in any other.
 Besides it’s a lot fresher.
 Learn to formulate your thoughts more accurately, and while searching - compose a set of words in English.
 This way you will master the terminology faster.
 {% include banner.html name="site-code-basics" %}

 ## Search engine

 To continue the previous section it’s important to note that the best way to search for information is using Google.
-Local search engines might be appropriate for certain uses, yet the English-speaking segment isn’t their main market, and they are much inferior to Google.
+Although local search engines are fine for certain tasks, the English-speaking segment isn’t their main market, and they are much inferior to Google.
 For example, you will notice that after a while Google adapts to your queries and starts showing more relevant links.
-It also is quite capable to understand which programming language you prefer in order to show the answers related to it.
+It can understand which programming language you prefer and will output the related answers.

 Another important point: Google search works even better than site search.
-If you need something, for example, on Github, it’s better to form an accurate query in Google so that you would get the result far better and faster.
-Below section "query language" provides further details.
+If you need something, for example, on Github, it's better to make the proper Google query to get a better and faster result.
+The below section "query language" provides further details.

 ## Query language

 Each search engine has a query language.
 It includes special search operators allowing you to specify more precisely what you want.
 Here are a few common search techniques:

-* `site:stackoverflow.com how to test react code` — this search will be performed through the [Stackoverflow] site (https://stackoverflow.com/).
+* `site:stackoverflow.com how to test react code` — this search will be performed through [Stackoverflow](https://stackoverflow.com/).
 * `add class to element -jquery` — a hyphen denotes stop words, therefore, all variants excluding these words will be found.
 * `"immutable js"` — double quotes indicating to look for an exact match.